 Because I teach a variety of class types, you’ll get something a little different in each of them.
 Generally, I take a light-hearted approach with the hope that we don’t take ourselves too seriously.
 That said, I am a strong proponent of a committed, persistent practice that respectfully engages with our own abilities and limits, and the wisdom of the traditions from which we are privileged to learn here in modern-day Canada.

 Influenced a great deal by the mentorship of QSY co-directors Leena Miller-Cressman and Emma Dines, I’ve also gleaned some wisdom from the amazing guest teachers we’ve hosted here: Matthew Remski, Trudy Austin, Kathryn Bruni-Young, and Cecily Milne.
 That said, some of my most memorable learning moments have emerged from the little chats before and after class, when students were the ones sharing their wisdom with me.
-My continuing education has spanned topics like the Tensegrity Repair Series, functional strength and mobility, and deep learning about trauma and the human nervous system.
-Up next: Functional Range Conditioning!
+My continuing education has spanned topics like the Tensegrity Repair Series, functional strength and mobility, and deep learning about trauma and the human nervous system, and most recently, Functional Range Conditioning!

-Looking forward, I’m excited to begin sharing the practice of TRE (Tension/Trauma Release Exercise) within the community as a Certified TRE Provider, and assisting with our 2019-2020 round of Yoga Teacher Training.
-These days, I also work as a studio manager, and am rather involved at our local climbing gym, Grand River Rocks.
+I’m excited to finally begin sharing the practice of TRE (Tension/Trauma Release Exercise) within the community as a Certified TRE Provider, and assisting with our 2019-2020 round of Yoga Teacher Training.
+These days, I also work as a studio manager, and am involved at our local climbing gym, Grand River Rocks.